uber-research/backpropamine/simplemaze/README.md

 code is made as simple as possible, with copious comments.

-##Usage
+## Usage

 To run the program, just run `python3 maze.py`.
 Default parameters should be able to meta-learn the task.
+The will also produce some output files, including network checkpoints, losses, etc.

 ## Backpropamine network